PuckSearchTeam/argouml-spl-benchmark/README.md

 ## Setting-up
 1. Download this repository by clicking here https://github.com/but4reuse/argouml-spl-benchmark/archive/master.zip and unzip it somewhere in your computer.
+Another option is to clone the repository from this git https://github.com/but4reuse/argouml-spl-benchmark.git

 2. We will call the Benchmark functionality directly from the Java source code of the benchmark so first you need an Integrated Development Environment (IDE) where you can run Java source code and Apache Ant scripts.
 But do not worry if you are not expert on them because you will not need to modify anything there, you will need just to launch programs and we will show you how to do it.
 We will explain the steps using Eclipse but you can use any IDE supporting Java and ant if you know how to do it.